 Who do I vote for?

 That is, obviously, not for us to say.
 However, we will keep you updated with news of all the candidates in the build-up to May 18.
-For a start, read our introduction to everyone we know is contesting the electorate of Ballarat so far.
+For a start, read our introduction to everyone contesting the electorate of Ballarat.
 Meet the federal election candidates in Ballarat.

 I want to stand myself.
 How do I do it?